Recovery After Bariatric Surgery

 Long-Term Tips After Weight-Loss Surgery

 Keep meeting with members of your weight-loss surgery team in the months and years after your surgery.
-You’ll see our nurse practitioner to monitor your lifestyle changes and nutrition:
+You’ll see our nurse practitioner and dietitian to monitor your lifestyle changes and nutrition:

 - Three months after surgery